Painting

 Women in Art 2025

-Women in Visual Art (WIVA) is proud to present another extraordinary celebration of female artistry in our third annual Women in Art 2025, a special art exhibition from February 26th to March 28th at The Hive Gallery in the Hill Country Galleria.
-This exhibition, designed, curated and produced by WIVA, showcases a diverse array of paintings, drawings, sculptures, mixed media, and fiber arts from talented local women artists.
+Women in Visual Art (WIVA) is proud to present another extraordinary celebration of female artistry in our third annual Women in Art 2025, a special art exhibition from February 26th to March 28th at the Bee Cave Arts Foundation Hive Gallery in the Hill Country Galleria.
+This exhibition, curated and produced by WIVA, showcases a diverse array of paintings, drawings, sculptures, mixed media, digital video, lighting, and fiber arts from talented local women artists.
 Inspired by the diverse experiences of women throughout history, this exhibit honors Women’s History Month and explores themes of health, beauty, motherhood, and the fight for equality.
-We invite you to join us at the Artist Reception, March 1st from 2-4pm.
-Light refreshments…
+We invite you to join us at the Artist Reception, March…

 - Artists, Modernism, News, Painting, Pencils and Pastels, Photography, Showcase, Visual Arts, Watercolor